 The Off-Site 9R Alternative site contains a cultural resource noted as an isolated well cement cover, which provides evidence of possible past agricultural use and cultural significance (KJC 2015a).
 This Off-Site 9R Alternative would also have the potential for unearthing unknown cultural and paleontological resources, similar to the proposed Project.
-Overall, however, impacts would potentially be greater to those that would occur under the proposed Project for unknown resources.
+Overall, however, impacts would potentially be greater to those that would occur under the proposed Project due to the presence of a known cultural resource and similar to the proposed Project for unknown resources.
 Impacts to historical resources would be significant and potentially unmitigable, and impacts to archaeological and paleontological resources would be significant and mitigable, similar to the proposed Project.